robert0714/apress-definitive-guide-modern-java-clients-javafx17-2022/ch10-packaging/README.md

 ```
 The link step produces the executable in the target subdirectory `target/gluonfx/{target-architecture}/HelloFX` (65.4 MB) or in `target\gluonfx\x86_64-windows\hellofx.exe` for Windows.
 Figure 10-13 shows the executable in a macOS file system.

+It can be executed directly or with `mvn gluonfx:nativerun`.
 #### Run
 Finally, you can run it with Gradle:
 ```bash